 Westfalia Sven Hedin CUV

 If you want all the usability and a dash of the nostalgia of the classic VW Camper Van without the maintenance and reliability headaches, look to Westfalia.
-The company has built a brand on seriously outfitting new VW Crafter vans to create the most practical, full-featured, and comfortable campervans on the market.
-Westfalia’s swanky Sven Hedin is a CUV (caravanning utility vehicle) that crams the usefulness of a legit, full-sized RV into a vehicle not much larger than a minivan.
+The company has built a brand on outfitting new VW Crafter vans to create the most practical, full-featured, and comfortable camper vans on the market.
+Westfalia’s swanky Sven Hedin is a CUV (caravaning utility vehicle) that crams the usefulness of a legit, full-sized RV into a vehicle not much larger than a minivan.
 There are multiple table/counter spaces, a comfortable bed, a half bathroom with a toilet and sink, a workable kitchen with a cooktop, sink, and dual-drawer fridge, and a surprising amount of storage space for your gear.
-Sure, the price tag tops USD $70,000, but imagine all the money you’ll save on Motel 6 stays.
+Sure, the price tag is close to $70,000, but imagine all the money you’ll save on Motel 6 stays.

 1966 Chevy Corvette

 Of course, a classic American road trip deserves a classic — the classic — American pony car.
 Our money is on the original 1966 Corvette.
 The sleek, unmistakable silhouette is arguably one of the most beautiful and distinctive in automotive history.
 Add to that a throaty V8 with serious horsepower, and it promises one helluva drive no matter where in the country you’re headed.